hwoy/gensudoku/README.md

-# gensudoku
+# Gensudoku

-gensudoku is just a sudoku boards generator.
+Gensudoku is just a sudoku boards generator.

 To help you create sudoku board easily.